BrandonKang/GPU-LLM-test/README.md

-# GPU Performance Testing with LLM(Large Language Model) Use Cases
+# GPU Performance Testing with LLM Use Cases